BoevaLab/CanSig/docs/pipeline-advanced.rst

                                    --output tutorial-output \
                                    --diffcnv

-This will result in the following file being added to the ``tutorial-output/`` directory, in addition to all described in the :ref:`index`
+This will result in the following file being added to the ``tutorial-output/`` directory, in addition to all the files/directories described on the homepage.

 * ``postprocessing/``:
    * ``{rundir}/differential-cnvs.csv``: file containing the columns for each cluster cl
       - {cl}\_pvalues: contains the p values of the test cl vs rest